britishdan/greeting-tdd-tutorial/README.md

 3. How important it is to see the failing test and that the error message is clear.
 4. The Red-Green-Refactor cycle.

+> _Take a moment_
-How do you feel about writing code like this?
-How do you feel about the stability and correctness of the system you have created so far?
-Do you think TDD helped to keep you focused?
-Did you write better production code than usual?
-Perhaps less production code than usual?
-Or perhaps it felt slow and painful?
+> How do you feel about writing code like this?
+> How do you feel about the stability and correctness of the system you have created so far?
+> Do you think TDD helped to keep you focused?
+> Did you write better production code than usual?
+> Perhaps less production code than usual?
+> Or perhaps it felt slow and painful?

 #### Requirement 2 - Respond to a GET `/greeting` with “Hello”
 We want our test to read: